Tribler/tribler/doc/contributing.rst

 Checking out the Stabilization Branch
 =====================================

-The stabilization branch ``next`` contains the most up to date bugfixes.
+The stabilization branch ``release-X.Y.Z`` contains the most up to date bugfixes.
 If your issue cannot be reproduced there, it is most likely already fixed.

 To backup your Tribler installation and checkout the latest version of the stabilization branch, please perform the following steps.
 * Copy the ``.Tribler`` folder to a safe location on your system (for instance the desktop) Make sure to leave the original folder on its original location.
 This folder is located at ``~/.Tribler/`` (Linux/OS X) or ``%APPDATA\.Tribler`` (Windows).
 * Remove the ``tribler`` installation folder.
-* Go to `the latest tested version of Tribler <https://jenkins-ci.tribler.org/job/Build_Tribler_next/lastStableBuild/>`_ and under 'Build Artifacts', download the package appropriate to your operating system.
+* Go to `the latest tested version of Tribler <https://jenkins-ci.tribler.org/job/Build-Tribler_release/job/Build/lastStableBuild/>`_ and under 'Build Artifacts', download the package appropriate to your operating system.
 * Install/unzip this package.

 To revert back to your original version of Tribler, `download the installer again <https://github.com/Tribler/tribler/releases>`_ and install it.
 Afterwards you can restore your backed up Tribler data folder.